KiruyaMomochi/KiruyaMomochi/README.md

 ---

 🎮 Playing Princess Connect!
 Re:Dive <br />🏠 Living with Pecorine, Kokkoro and Yuuki. <br />🌱 Learning how to have a fantastic day dream. <br />🐣 Want to be a child that never grow up. <br />⚡ <strong>PowerShell is awesome!</strong>

-> If you come here from G21G.
-Go back.
-There is nothing.
-> However, I can give you a hint: *use google translator*.